-- Non-compostable items like plastic bags, aluminum foil, diapers, and other obvious things that can’t be added to a compost pile.
+- Non-compostable items like plastic bags, aluminum foil, diapers, and other obvious things that should not be added to a compost pile.

 Note that in regards to liquids, there is a maximum limit for allowable liquid in the device, and it seems to be about 50ml or roughly a little over 3 tablespoons’ worth of liquid.
 50ml of water is recommended when you add a Lomi Pod.
-You do not want the moisture levels too high or it may produce steam or not break down evenly.
+You do not want the moisture levels to be too high, or it may produce steam or not break down evenly.

 My Test Findings

-I did some extensive testing on a wide array of the approved or limited lists above, and have discovered that the Lomi handles most fibrous inputs surprisingly well, but that it might take more than a single run to break down some of the most fibrous waste products.
-For instance, the remnants of two artichokes along with other waste products broke down into a lot of fine, stringy fibers after one Eco-Express mode, but it took another cycle or two before the fibrous strings vanished into a homogeneous mass.
+I did extensive testing on a wide array of the approved or limited lists above.
+In doing so, I have discovered that the Lomi handles most fibrous inputs surprisingly well but that it might take more than a single run to break down some of the most fibrous waste products.
+For instance, the remnants of two artichokes and other waste products broke down into many fine, stringy fibers after one Eco-Express mode, but it took another cycle or two before the fibrous strings vanished into a homogeneous mass.
 I have yet to try nutshells, but the device handles sticky things like peanut butter very well, particularly when you add some coffee grounds or tea to the batch to handle some of the stickiness.

-Overall, it seems very capable of handling the majority of my food scraps.
-The only remnants of organic food waste that I’ve been disposing of with other composting methods of late have been avocado pits or hard bones like beef or chicken bones.
-Typically those either go into my green bin for recycling, into the outdoor space where my compost pile is located, or into a tumbler composter.
+Overall, it seems capable of handling most of my food scraps.
+The only remnants of organic food waste I’ve been disposing of with other composting methods of late have been avocado pits or hard bones like beef or chicken bones.
+Typically those either go into my green bin for recycling, into the outdoor space where my compost pile is located or into a tumbler composter.

 Indoor plants or houseplant trimmings acted no different than my food scraps did.
-In fact, they performed identically to kitchen scraps as a whole and were completely unrecognizable when processed just like the rest of the ingredients I added to the bin.
+They performed identically to kitchen scraps as a whole and were completely unrecognizable when processed, just like the other ingredients I added to the bin.

-There are better ways to handle some materials that the Lomi is capable of handling.
+There are better ways to handle some materials that Lomi normally accepts.
 For instance, cardboard or paper are great sources of “brown” waste that work well in traditional compost piles or compost tumblers.
-Since you can’t add large volumes of these to your Lomi bucket at any given time, it may be best to reduce your carbon footprint on these materials by adding them to your regular composting methods or to the green bins for recycling.
+Since you can’t add large volumes of these to your Lomi bucket at any given time, it may be best to reduce your carbon footprint on these materials by adding them to your regular composting methods or the green bins for recycling.

 Problems I Experienced